Yamanashi Science Museum

 Yamanashi Science Museum (山梨県立科学館, Yamanashi-kenritsu kagaku-kan) is a science museum located in Kōfu, Yamanashi Prefecture, Japan.
-The museum specializes in astronomy, and technology.
+The museum specializes in astronomy and technology.

 History

-The museum was originally located at Kofu Castle but was moved to its present location in 1998 when reconstruction of Kofu Castle began.
+The museum was originally located at Kofu Castle but was moved to its present location in 1998 when reconstruction of the Kofu Castle began.

 Facilities

 The museum includes a planetarium, astronomical observatory dome, exhibition room, experience study room, and a library.
-The museum is located approximately 25 minutes walk from north exit of Kōfu Station.
+The museum is a 25 minute walk from the north exit of Kōfu Station.